meetoseh/backend/docs/db/user_touch_point_states.md

   selection strategy of the touch point:
   - `fixed`: `["string"]` where each item is a uid of a touch point message they have already seen
+  - `ordered_resettable`: json object with the following fields:
+    - `last_priority (integer)`: the priority of the last sent message. when sending a message, we send the lowest priority strictly greater than this, or, if there is not one, we reset.
+    - `counter (integer)`: incremented by one every time this state is used, to provide a well-ordered value for seen
+    - `seen (object)`: keys are uids of messages within the touch point, the values are the counter value (pre-increment) of the last time that message was sent.
+Messages which have never been sent are not in this object.
 - `version (integer not null)`: a value which starts at 1 and should be incremented every time this row is changed, to facilitate optimistic locking.
 - `created_at (real not null)`: when this record was created in unix seconds since the unix